datenshicommunity/website-docs/en/connect_irc.md

 old_id: 11
 ---

-Remember if you are trying to connect using IRC and In-game at the same time, the server will close one of the 1 connection, you should disconnect 1 connection before doing so.
+If you tried to connect with tournament client and IRC at the same time, make sure to not leave suddenly while match is on progress, it will cause all the players with client in the room to automatically disconnect except except those who connected via IRC.

 ## Languages

 - [Bahasa Indonesia](https://osu.datenshi.pw/doc/21)
 - [English](https://osu.datenshi.pw/doc/11)

-### Server Address
+## Server Address

 Address = `irc.datenshi.xyz:6667`

-### Tutorial
+## Tutorial

-- Go to our IRC Page [Here](/irc)
+1. Go to our IRC Page [Here](/irc)
-- Generate new token
+2. Generate new token
-- Open your IRC Client and add the server
+3. Open your IRC Client and add the server
-- Copy your token to Server Password
+4. Copy your token to Server Password
-- Save and Connect
+5. Save and Connect
-- Finish
+6. Finish

+## Catatan

+When network disconnection occured that sourced not originally from the server (e.g. internet constraints from the user), the messages issued to the IRC client can be duplicated.